abilandz/PH8124/Lecture_9/Lecture_9.md

 ### 6. Building programmatically command input: **eval** <a name="eval"></a>

-We have already seen how we can programmatically provide the arguments to the commands by referencing the content of some variables with the general syntax ```${Var}```.
+We have already seen how we can programmatically provide the arguments to the commands by obtaining the content of some variable with the general syntax ```${Var}```.
 Now we generalize this idea and illustrate how we can build the whole command input programmatically, including even the pipes.
 This can be achieved by using the **Bash** built-in command **eval**.
 Some experts warn against its usage due to potential security holes and argue that this command shall be instead renamed into 'evil'.
 Typically, the command **eval** can be used to force additional re-evaluation of command input, if its interpretation ended up in some intermediate state.

 In essence, the command **eval** enforces the command-line processing once again.
-It's a very powerful feature, which enables to write scripts that create command string on-the-fly and then pass it to **Bash** for execution.
+It is a very powerful feature, which enables to write scripts that create command string on-the-fly and then pass it to **Bash** for execution.
 By using this mechanism, the **Bash** scripts can for instance modify their behaviour when they are already running.

 We start with the following example, where from the **date** command we extract only the hour, minutes and seconds:
 ```bash